Kiuwan logo

 Integrate with CI/CD

-By incorporating updates to the SBOM with your processes, you can more easily keep continuous track of the materials in your software while creating updates.
+By incorporating updates to the SBOM with your processes, you can more easily keep track of the materials in your software while creating updates.
 Your users should also be able to access it regularly, as this improves transparency overall.

 Update Regularly